mycrossbl.gif (957 bytes)

 Hello, Family & Friends,

-I have devoted hundreds of hours to writing the articles and doing Web site maintenance.
-God blessed me with the opportunity and health to be able to do this.
-I thank Him so much for helping me realize my dream of ministry to the world, through the World Wide Web, and the Internet.
-Ten years ago I would not have even dreamed that this site, and this ministry, could have been possible.
+I have devoted thousands of hours to doing Bible study and research, writing the articles and doing Web site maintenance, with God's blessings.
+I thank Him so much for helping me realize my dream of ministry to the world, through the Internet.
+There was a time when I would not have even dreamed that this site, and this ministry, could have been possible.

-I was born in 1951, and was reared in a small mining community (camp) in Floyd County, in the Appalachian foothills of eastern Kentucky.
+I was born in 1951, and was reared in the small mining community (camp) of Drift, in Floyd County, in the Appalachian foothills of eastern Kentucky.
 My father was a coal miner.
 My mother was a homemaker.
 With eight children, my father abandoned my mother for another woman.
 My godly mother, Opal Kidd Parsons, reared the eight children alone from that point forward.

-Mom took us to church assembly on Sundays in the little mining camp of Drift, Kentucky, where I witnessed the preaching of old Marion Kidd--a cousin--as well as Richard Bowens, and my oldest brother, Covon.
+Mom took us to assembly on Saturday nights and Sunday mornings in Drift, where I witnessed the preaching of old Marion Kidd -- a cousin -- as well as Richard Bowens, and my oldest brother, Covon.
 It was a little frame building, and the windows were open on hot summer days.
 The folks fanned themselves with whatever was at hand, primarily paper fans on sticks, furnished by the local funeral homes.
 Our dog, Butch, went to the assembly with us, and lay under the floor of the assembly house.
-My mom joked that the dog had heard more Bible preached than had many people!
+My mom joked that the dog had heard more Bible preached than had most people!

 My mother loved the Lord, and loved His written word.
 She read the Bible to us every night, and asked questions to make sure that we were paying attention.
 I loved the Lord, and His word, too.
 When I was about eight years old, I took a small New Testament that the Methodist "missionary ladies" had passed out at school, and sat under a shade tree while other children played, trying hard to understand what I was reading.
 I declared that someday I would be a preacher!
 I even dreamed about preaching worldwide!

-I worked for the same hospital as did my older brother, as I was unable to obtain work in any of the higher paying companies.
+I went to work for Our Lady of Bellefonte Hospital at the age of 17, as I was unable to obtain work in any of the higher paying companies.
 I had tried the local steel mill, the railroad, the local oil refinery, all the utility companies, and the like.
 None would hire me.
 I preached as many weekends as I was allowed by a local preacher (the one who had baptized me) in Ashland, Kentucky, who controlled several local congregations.
 At age 18, I ran afoul of him over doctrinal issues, and he "disfellowshipped" my mother, and the five of us children.

 This Internet ministry has been extremely effective.
-I have received thousands of visits to the free GeoCities site, which is still up and running, as well as the regular site at my own domain name address.
-As of the July 05, 2008, update of this writing, there have been 19,104 visits to the home page of my regular Web site.
+I received thousands of visits to the free GeoCities site, as well as the regular site at my own domain name address.
+As of the July 07, 2011, update of this writing, there were 24,352 visits to the home page of my regular Web site.
 This doesn't include all those who have found other pages of the site by doing searches on search engines.
-The most visited page, last time I checked the statistics, is the sermon page.
+The most visited pages, when I last checked the statistics page in 2011, are the sermons and sermon outline pages, followed by the study on Revelation and the Church of Christ history pages.

-I have heard from many Calvinists, who are upset that I promote scriptural baptism.
+I have heard from many Calvinists, and their derivatives, who are upset that I promote scriptural baptism.
 I have also heard from several people who are in various denominations, and the Roman Catholic church, but who are not happy there.
 They are actively seeking the truth of the Bible.
 I have done my best to encourage them in their studies.
-I have also heard from disgruntled members of the churches of Christ, who take exception to some of my articles.
-Then, again, I have had several people write to encourage me to keep up the good work.
+I have also heard from disgruntled members of the churches of Christ, who take exception to some of my articles, but also some members who write to encourage me to keep up the good work.
 I have heard from people around the world.

 As of October, 2004, I went on disability, and have a lot of medical and pharmaceutical bills (as I write this, I am on ten separate medications).
-I had worked for my entire life in extreme pain from severe arthritis in my joints and spine, and from spinal deterioration leading to two pinched nerves.
-I have since found out that I also have diabetes (and the attendant neuropathy), cardiomyopathy (heart disease), and several other health problems.
-As of the 2008 update of this writing, I am 56 years old.
-Unfortunately, my diseases have slowed my writing ability, and affected the amount of time required to maintain this site.
+I had worked for my entire life in extreme pain from severe arthritis in my joints and spine, and from spinal deterioration leading to two impinged nerves, one each in my neck and low back.
+I also have diabetes, and the attendant neuropathy, cardiomyopathy (heart disease), and several other health problems.
+As of the 2012 update of this writing, I am 60 years old.
+Sadly, my diseases have slowed my writing ability, and affected the amount of time required to maintain this site.

-I really can use the help of my brothers and sisters in Christ to maintain this Web site.
+I really appreciate the help of my brothers and sisters in Christ in maintaining this Web site.
 If you wish to support this important ministry, please let me know.
 Even if it is $1, or $5, it will help.
-You may send a check or money order (please mark it as a donation to Christian Universe) to me at:
+You may send a check or money order (please mark it as a donation to Christian Universe but make it to me personally, since Christian Universe is not a business or legal entity) at:

 Bernie Parsons